akinsho/dotfiles/README.md

 I plan on adding an install script as well as macos preferences either saved using mackup or getting the terminal defaults.

+I thought I'd document for myself and for others potentially some of the setup involved in the various programs my dotfiles cover.
+I'm no pro and some of this stuff has worked for me but may not be universal.

 ## Amazing Tools
 A list of amazing tools I've discorvered but cannot hide away
 1. **Vimr** - An absolutely astounding project to create a gui for neovim.
 It's